Centre for IPE Team

 Lynne is widely invited as a keynote speaker for conferences, educational events and courses.
 She has taught across Canada, USA, Australia, Saudi Arabia and Denmark.
 She has been a principle investigator or investigator on numerous education initiatives and research projects totaling over $5 million.
 Before venturing out as a Consultant, Lynne was the Associate Director at the Centre for IPE at UT and also served as the Associate Chair of the Department of Physical Therapy at UT.
 Her passion for physical therapy and IPE was ignited during her seven years at Toronto Rehabilitation Institute where she was the Director of Education for twelve health disciplines.
 Lynne has received numerous awards including: 2008 UT Faculty of Medicine - Helen P. Batty Award in Faculty Development for Teaching Excellence; June 2013 Honourary Bachelor Degree in Applied Studies by Humber College Institute of Technology and Advanced Learning; and a 2016 Distinguished Alumni Award from The Faculty of Health Sciences at Queen’s University.

-Belinda Vilhena is the CIPE's Director of Operations & Business Development.
-She is also the Director of Business Development & Partnerships for The School of Continuing Education at the Michener Institute of Education at UHN.
+Belinda Vilhena, MEd, BSc, is the CIPE's Director of Operations & Business Development.
+She is also the Director of Business Development & Partnerships at the University Health Network/Michener Institute of Education.
 Within her CIPE role, Belinda leads business development and operations, educational and conference event planning, external communications and liaises with education centres across the globe.

 Belinda is also the Co-Director of the ehpic™ program and Professional Development (PD) Lead and Program Manager for PD programs offered by the Centre for IPE.
 Belinda holds an Honours Bachelor of Science degree in Psychology and Biology and a Master of Education in Counselling Psychology from the University of Toronto.